4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 All good sales leaders know that if you want your potential customer to pay attention to what you say, you must be willing to listen to him first.
 That doesn’t mean just giving your prospect time to speak, but actively listening to what they have to say.

 Therefore, the takeaway from this sales role-play is to underpin the importance of sales reps using active listening skills.
-In particular, how dialling back their presence and allowing the prospect to speak allows your sales team a unique insight into their prospects problem.
+In particular, how dialing back their presence and allowing the prospect to speak allows your sales team a unique insight into their prospect’s problems.

 2. The second person will then begin their statement using the last three words of the previous person’s statement.